Denver Truck Accident Lawyers

 Why Truck Accidents Are Different from Other Motor Vehicle Crashes

 Commercial trucking accidents are different from motor vehicle crashes with passenger vehicles.

-Although the same general legal principle applies, several aspects of your truck accident case require you to hire an attorney who has specific experience in these types of cases.
+Although the same general legal principle applies, several aspects of your truck accident claim require you to hire an attorney who has specific experience in these types of cases.

 - The trucking industry is highly regulated.
 If you can prove that the truck driver or trucking company broke a regulation—something we know how to do—you may put yourself in a position to receive financial compensation.

 - There are many more sources of evidence in a truck accident case, and you must gather them before you lose them to either the passage of time or the trucking company destroying them.

 - Accidents involving large trucks usually involve a commercial trucking company, which allows you to sue a corporate defendant.

 - Since truck accident injuries can be more severe, the settlement and damage amounts can be higher.
 Accordingly, you need an attorney who is comfortable with high-stakes cases.